 How to get there:

 The easiest way to get there is by rental car.
 The waterfall is located directly on the side of the main road.
-There are busses that canvas the Faroe Islands, but I highly recommend renting your own car.
+There are busses that canvas the Faroe Islands, but I have no clue how they work.
+I highly recommend renting your own car.

 Parking

-There is also free parking lot directly off the side of the road that fits about 6 cars.
-You can’t miss it.
+There’s a small free parking area directly off the side of the road near the waterfall that fits about 5–6 cars.

-This waterfall is super cool.
-It’s the tallest and most popular one in the Faroe Islands, but it’s pretty easy to still have it all to yourself (read below).
-Full-disclosure: I was there in the off season (October) so I can’t guarantee it isn’t more popular in the summer.
+This waterfall is seriously so cool.
+It’s the tallest and most popular waterfall in the Faroe Islands, but it’s still surprisingly easy to have it mostly to yourself.

-From the second level you can walk and explore behind the waterfall.
-It’s peaceful and amazing!
+From the second level, you can walk around and even explore behind the waterfall.
+It’s peaceful, dramatic, and honestly one of the coolest experiences I had in the Faroe Islands.

 Waterfall Breakdown

-The waterfall is divided into three sections.
-A lower (street level) section, a middle section and an upper section.
-The upper section is a big plateau.
+The waterfall is divided into three sections: a lower section at street level, a middle section, and an upper section that opens into more of a plateau.

-How “big” the waterfall will be is going to depend on how much rain and melting water has been coming down from the mountains (by big I don’t mean height, but amount of water flowing over).
+How “big” the waterfall looks will depend a lot on recent rainfall and snowmelt coming down from the mountains.
+I don’t mean the height, obviously, but the amount of water flowing over it.

-When I first visited the waterfall it was smaller than I had seen in photos and videos.
-I went back a few days later after a lot of rain and it was twice as big as a couple days before.
+When I first visited, the waterfall was smaller than I had seen in some photos and videos.
+I went back a few days later after a lot of rain, and it was honestly about twice as powerful as it had been before.

-Getting good photos is possible from the base of the waterfall.
-From the parking lot it is only a 30 second walk from the street.
-You can go up to the “top of the ground level” within 5 minutes.
+You can still get great photos from the base of the waterfall.
+From the parking lot, it’s only about a 30-second walk from the road.
+You can also climb up to the top of the lower section within about 5 minutes.

-I wore these Salomon hiking boots and they were great in rough conditions.
+I wore my Salomon hiking boots and they were great in these rough, slippery conditions.

 Photographing Fossá Waterfall – Tips and best photo spots